 We utilized the following reputable data sources to ensure a comprehensive evaluation of education programs:

-By exploring this ranking, readers will gain valuable insights into affordable, high-quality online master's programs in education, empowering them to make well-informed decisions about their academic and professional futures.
+By exploring this ranking, readers will gain valuable insights into the most affordable and well-regarded online master's education programs in Tennessee, empowering them to make informed decisions about their educational futures.
 For more details on our methodology, please visit our Research.com methodology page.

 The University of Tennessee at Martin offers a 12-month Master's program focused on education.
 With an open admission rate of 87%, it is accessible to most applicants.
 The program has a graduation rate of 55% and enrolls 2, 280 online students.
 Nearly all students, 99%, receive high levels of financial aid.
 The average total cost for the program is $26, 388, providing a comprehensive pathway for advanced educational training.